Shaun Tan Award for Young Artists

 Artworks will be available for collection at Subiaco Library between Monday 2 July and Sunday 22 July.
 Any artworks not collected during this time will become property of the City of Subiaco and due to storage restrictions may be destroyed.

 All regional entries will be returned to the entrant via post before Sunday 9 July providing they fit in a regular postage tube.
 All other larger regional entries must be collected by the entrant.

 A certificate of participation is available for every entrant when they collect their artworks or can be downloaded here.

 For more information on entry requirements and competition information, please see our frequently asked questions document (PDF 589KB).

 Shaun Tan is an acclaimed artist and writer who grew up in Perth.

 Subiaco Library has two impressive murals by Shaun Tan on display.
 The Tea Party features a riotous array of strange characters and landscapes and The 100 Year Picnic is based on a photograph from the 1920s found in the archives of the Subiaco Museum.

-Shaun began drawing and painting images in a small-press magazines as a teenager, and has since become best known for illustrated books that deal with social, political and historical subjects through surreal, dream-like imagery.
-He has won numerous awards for his unusual and thought-provoking books, including The Red Tree, The Lost Thing, The Arrival and Tales from Outer Suburbia.
+Shaun began drawing and painting images as a teenager, and has since become best known for illustrated books with surreal, dream-like imagery.
 Shaun's books have been translated into many languages and are enjoyed by readers of all ages.
-His latest book, released in October 2015 is a collection of seventy-five clay figurines inspired by Grimm’s fairy tales.